 Norwich and Norfolk Terriers

 Standing just 10 inches (25-26 cms) high, the Norwich and Norfolk Terriers are the smallest of the terrier breeds.With only minor variations, their Breed Standards may appear identical except for the ears.
 But an in-depth study of these two breeds reveals how breeds develop differently once the gene pool is split.

 History of the Norwich and Norfolk Terriers

 Norwich Terriers were first developed in England around Cambridge University when a breeder, Charles 'Doggie' Lawrence became notorious for selling these small ratting dogs to the undergraduates of the University.
-These little dogs were considered to be the forerunners of what we know today as Norwich and Norfolk Terriers.
+Probably, these little dogs were considered to be the forerunners of what we know today as Norwich and Norfolk Terriers.